-Non-aviation revenue should increase greater than proportional with increases in passenger volumes, because large airports' greater retail spaces support increased specialization.
-This allows specialty shops to reach critical volumes due to their higher margins than simpler travel value stores.
-Using airport data from the United Kingdom (U.K.), Italy, and Germany, Graham's (2006) study showed that at airports with less than 4 million passengers, non-aeronautical revenues represented 44, 33, and 31 percent (U.K., Italy, and Germany respectively) of total airport revenues, compared to 57, 46, and 39 percent (U.K., Italy, and Germany respectively) at airports with more than 10 million passengers.
-Graham (2009) concluded that large airports offer a wider range of services, including specialty shops and Food & Beverage (F&B) outlets, whereas smaller airports do not reach the critical mass needed to sustain such shops.
-Large airports also have more international traffic that spends more money at airports.
+Non-aviation revenue should increase more than proportional with increase in passenger volumes, because of the increased specialization that is possible with a larger retail area supported at large airports.
+This also allows more specialty shops, which usually have higher margins than the simple travel value stores, to reach a critical volume.
+Using airport data from the UK, Italy and Germany, Graham's (2006) study showed that at airports with less than 4 million passengers, non-aeronautical revenues represented 44%, 33% and 31% (UK, Italy, and Germany respectively) of total airport revenues, compared to 57%, 46% and 39% (UK, Italy, and Germany, respectively) at airports with more than 10 million passengers.
+Graham (2009) concluded that large airports offer a much wider range of services, including specialty shops and Food & Beverage (F&B) outlets, whereas a smaller airport does not reach the critical mass to sustain such shops.
+Large airports also tend to have more international (and especially intercontinental) passengers who spend more money in terminal Specialty Retail and F&B stores.